PeterPandaluki/ardachaighceilteach.co.uk/content/folklore/glossary/ab/_index.md

 ### Banshee (Bean sidhe)
 An inhabitant of the Otherworld known for its dreadful wailing cries.
 It is said that the cry of the banshee can be a warning of an impending in the family or among friends.
-Bean sidhe means 'female faeries'.
+Bean sidhe (pronounced "ban-shee") means 'female faeries'.
 <br>

 ### Boggart